mgua/psprofile/README.md

     cd psprofile
     git clone https://github.com/mgua/psprofile.git
     . .\profile.ps1
+    pinstall
 ```

 Check the code for the defined aliases, and define yours
-once done, put your profile.ps1 in your Documents folder
+once done, pinstall command will give you the command to put your profile.ps1
-and it will be automatically loaded by powershell once you open a prompt
+in your Documents folder and then it will be automatically loaded by powershell
+once you open a prompt